Last updated: June 2026

 • Parking facilities

-For private aviation and charter operations, passenger flow depends on ground handling arrangements, flight category, passenger profile and CIQ requirements.
+For private aviation, charter, and VIP operations, passenger flow depends on ground-handling arrangements, flight category, passenger profile, CIQ requirements, and airport procedures.

 Airlines and Destinations